About

 I create art that explores the struggles we face but don’t always name—the fight between distraction and focus, fear and faith, identity and illusion.
 My work brings these hidden battles to the surface, using bold colors, layered textures, and unexpected materials like fabric, tufting, and earth-based elements.

-Lately, my practice has also been influenced by Andy Warhol’s exploration of repetition and variation—the idea of creating versions of versions, where each iteration carries new weight and meaning.
-I’m interested in how an image transforms when reworked across different mediums—whether in print, fabric, or layered textures—and how these changes reflect the ways we wrestle with memory, identity, and perception over time.
+Lately, my practice has also been shaped by Andy Warhol’s exploration of repetition and variation—the idea of creating versions of versions, where each iteration carries new weight and meaning.
+I’m interested in how an image transforms when reworked across mediums—whether in print, fabric, or layered texture—and how these shifts mirror the ways we wrestle with memory, identity, and perception over time.

-At its core, my work is about uncovering the struggles we carry and the resilience that keeps us moving forward.
-I build layers the way we build our lives—through experiences, memories, and the weight of the unseen.
-Some pieces feel chaotic, some quiet, but they all hold the same question:
+At its core, my work is about uncovering what’s real—beneath the noise, beneath the fear—and letting the beauty of life shine through.
+I build layers the way we build our lives—through experience, rhythm, and revelation.
+Some pieces feel chaotic, some still, but they all hold the same question:

 What are we up against, and what light still remains?